-11.19 Longevity Pay
+11.18 Longevity Pay

-Effective July 3, 2016 the first full pay period after Council approval on its Regular Agenda, employees completing nineteen twenty five (2519) years of service shall receive a three percent (3.0%) differential beginning with the anniversary date of beginning of the twenty-fifthieth (205th) year of service and shall apply to all hours in a paid status.
+Effective the first full pay period after Council approval on its Regular Agenda, employees completing nineteen (19) years of service shall receive a three percent (3.0%) differential beginning with the anniversary date of beginning of the twentieth (20th) year of service and shall apply to all hours in a paid status.
 This Longevity Pay shall be reported to CalPERS as Longevity Pay Incentive Pay.